ReflexCreations/python-interface/README.md

 - Currently, to connect to a pad, PNG files for LEDs need to be specified.
 This can be annoying.
 It could be worth having a set of default LED files.
 Whether that be simple arrows, or just nothing at all.
 A drop-down or something similar to select default LED files would also be useful here.
 - Maybe make the icon actually display in the title bar and taskbar.
 It's kind of ugly.
 - Minimizing to system tray could also be useful.
+- The automatic PNG array rotation should be toggle-able.

 ### Feature Improvements